reindertpelsma/WireguardP2P/README.md

 The port should be unique across all your clients to prevent port collision resolution if two clients are behind the same NAT/firewall; collisions will prevent P2P from succeeding on both clients simultaneously.
 Set the `ListenPort` on clients for example to `3600 + peer_index`, so `3601`, `3602`, etc.

-## Don't let your firewall be the second problem
+## Don't let firewalls you control be an obstacle

 First ensure that the Wireguard port is open on the remote device for inbound connections, you do not want an unnecessary firewall here.

 In many setups you have a second router (like a cellular modem or a home/tenant router) connected to the ISP/building's CG‑NAT infrastructure — meaning you have double NAT: your router and the ISP's router.
 In that case it is still useful to add a port forward rule so your router does not block the inbound connection, and in case the client is already on the internal network (see Shared router below) it can directly reach the remote device's WireGuard.

 If your local router is doing port randomization like on pfSense, then DISABLE that for all inbound/outbound wireguard connections, as this will break the P2P connectivity.
+The general idea is to apply the least restrictive firewall as possible for the Wireguard port.

-WireGuard is generally safe to open to WAN or untrusted networks, so you usually do not need to worry about that.
+The Wireguard protocol is heavily battle tested and very secure against the public internet and other hostile networks.
+This means that you do should not care about the security or firewall implementation of your untrusted ISP for the VPN, even if the ISP's firewall gets compromised or abruptly lifted in the future.
+Remember, an open ISP firewall is the best for your wireguard connectivity.

 ## Shared (CG-NAT) router